orthoseg/orthoseg/docs/user_guide.rst

 important that the training dataset is consequent, make sure the definition is/stays clear.

 The orthoseg training data is (by default) organized as follows.
-In your {project_dir}
-there is a directory called "labels".
+In your `{project_dir}` there is a directory called `labels`.
 In this directory there should be 2 files per image layer that you want to use to base your training on:

 * {segment_subject}_{image_layer_name}_locations.gpkg
 * {segment_subject}_{image_layer_name}_polygons.gpkg

-In the "locations" file you need to draw the bounding boxes of the images that will be downloaded and used as the images to train the detection on.
-In the "polygons" file you need to digitize the things you want to detect as polygons as shown in the screenshot below.
-The green square is the "location", the red rectangle is the "polygon" drawn to show where the football field is in the "location".
+In the `locations`` file you need to draw the bounding boxes of the images that will be downloaded and used as the images to train the detection on.
+In the `polygons`` file you need to digitize the things you want to detect as polygons as shown in the screenshot below.
+The green square is the `location`, the red rectangle is the `polygon` drawn to show where the football field is in the `location`.
 This training example will help the neural network to learn how a (part of a) football field looks, but also that tennis fields are not to be detected...